MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_quick.md

 ### Unit checking and conversion

-Units come into play in two places in CellML 1.1: (1) when connecting variables; and (2) when writing equations.
+Units come into play in two places in CellML 1.1: (1) when connecting variables; (2) when referring to other variables' initial values'; (3) when writing equations.

 #### Units of connected variables

 Variables that are connected by `map_variables` elements need not necessarily have the same units.
 If the units differ only by a scaling factor and/or offset, they may be convertible, and section 3.5.1 of the CellML 1.1 spec suggests that CellML processing software should do so.
 The spec does **not** seem to say that having incompatible units on either side of a connection renders a model invalid.

+#### Units of variables that are initial values

+The 1.1 spec allows a variable's `initial_value` attribute to reference another variable in the same component.
+It does not specify whether they need to have the same units, or if unit conversion should be performed.

 #### Units inside equations